Vendetta (1986 film): Production

 Roberta Collins was reportedly pitched for the lead role by co-writer and co-producer Emil Farkas, but declined, and instead played a less physical support part, that of a sympathetic guard.
 It was one of a number of performances Collins gave in Chroma III films.

 Reception

-The Los Angeles Times called it "your typically, lurid, brutal women's prison exploitation icture cranked a coupe of notches above the usual, thanks to some verse, vivid acting under Bruce Logan's dynamic direction."
+The Los Angeles Times called it "your typically, lurid, brutal women's prison exploitation picture cranked a coupe of notches above the usual, thanks to some verse, vivid acting under Bruce Logan's dynamic direction."

 The Evening Sun said "it would be best to check all reason at the door."

 The San Francisco Examiner thought "the film's major problem" was that Chase "has a rather limited repertoire of martial arts moves."

 The Baltimore Sun said "it hits all the marks in this indefensible genre with the appropriate professionalism though rather too much relish for anybody's good... it's rather well made garbage."